MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     SELECT * FROM flip_activities LIMIT 10;
     ```

-    *Optional exercise*.
-To verify that the view uses the index, run an
-    `EXPLAIN` on the query.

-    ```mzsql
-    EXPLAIN
-    SELECT * FROM flip_activities LIMIT 10;
-    ```

-    Depending upon your query patterns and usage, an existing index may be
-    sufficient, such as in this quickstart.
-In other use cases, creating an
-    index only on the view(s) from which you will serve results may be
-    preferred.

 1. Use [`CREATE TABLE`](/sql/create-table) to create a `known_flippers` table
-   that can be manually populated with known flippers.
+   that you can manually populate with known flippers.
 That is, assume that
    separate from your auction activities data, you receive independent data
    specifying users as flippers.